wustlcse/FAQ/docs/index.md

 <sub><a href="https://github.com//wustlcse/FAQ/discussions/61">Discussions View</a></sub>

- We use Java in both CSE131 and CSE247 because it is still the language used in the AP computer science curriculum in high schools in the US.
+We use Java in both CSE131 and CSE247 because it is still the language used in the AP computer science A curriculum in high schools in the US.

 If you are a transfer student, or an MS student in another department, we welcome you to CSE247/502N, but you will be responsible for completing assignments using Java with the same deadlines as all students.
 You can probably pick up Java on your own if you have significant experience with another similar programming language.
+(You may want to look at our [CSE Placement Exam](https://cse.wustl.edu/academics/placement-exam.html) page, which includes links to resources for those who have prior programming experience with other languages to do "crash course" in Java.

 The use of Java in this course is fairly straightforward.
 If you have further questions, please contact the instructor of record for the semester in which you want to take CSE247/502N.